remarkjs/remark-lint/packages/remark-lint-no-missing-blank-lines/readme.md

 # remark-lint-no-missing-blank-lines

-Warn when missing blank lines before a block node.
+Warn when missing blank lines before block content (and frontmatter content).

 This rule can be configured to allow tight list items without blank lines between their contents by passing `{exceptTightLists: true}` (default: